fredh2006/portfolio/README.md

-# Fred He's Portfolio
+# Personal Website

 This is v1 of my portfolio.
-Hopefully more to see and updates in the future.
+Hopefully more to come and updates in the future!

+Check it out at [fredhe.ca](https://fredhe.ca)